The Latest Heat Pump Statistics (updated June 2023)

 • Air-to-air heat pump sales in Finland increased by 120% in 2022.

-• Total heat pump volume in Finland increased by 90% in 2022.
+• The total volume of heat pumps in Finland increased by 90% in 2022.

 • Heat pumps can last around twice as long as a boiler.